allinbits/cosmos-cash/x/identifier/docs/04_messages.md

 This service message is expected to fail if:

-- sender is not associtated with the given identifier id
+- the target did does not exists
+- the verification method is invalid (according to the verification method specifications)
+- the sender DID composed with the address signing the transaction is not the controller of a verification method listed in the `Authorization` verification relationships
-- another identifier with the same id is already registered
+- another verification method identifier with the same id is already registered

+### Caveats :warning:

+- the module does not try to resolve the verification method controller

 This service message adds an authentication method to an `Identifier` and stores the `Identifier` object at the appropriate index.